-There is also the possibility to interpret a part of the external multiturn data value as singleturn data (MODE_MT = 0x1-0xA).
-This influences the incremental output signals, UVW commutation signals and data output in MODE_ST = 0x01 (FlexCount®).
-For further information see Construction of a Multiturn system with two iC-MU p.
-46.
+There is also the possibility to interpret a part of the external multiturn data value as singleturn data ($MODE_MT = 0x1-0xA$).
+This influences the incremental output signals, UVW commutation signals and data output in $MODE_ST = 0x01$ (FlexCount®).
+For further information see Construction of a Multiturn system with two iC-MU S. 44.